Zealot Meta (Stealth)

 Q: Bleed Blessings?

-A: Enemies that melt to bleed spam are not the enemies you should be worrying about.
-The Combat Blade should be optimized to crit and kill armor/unyielding as efficiently as possible, everything else doesn't really matter because it will die regardless - with or without bleed.
-You should always allocate one blessing slot to give you rending, meaning you can't combo Lacerate or Flesh Tearer with Mercy Killer.
-(Unless you are using the Zarona, in which case, Flesh Tearer + Mercy Killer is the ideal combo)
+A: The Combat Blade should be optimized to crit and kill Armor/Unyielding as efficiently as possible, everything else doesn't really matter because it will die regardless - with or without bleed.
+You should always allocate one blessing slot to Uncanny Strike, meaning you can't combo Lacerate or Flesh Tearer with Mercy Killer...UNLESS you are using the Zarona, in which case, Flesh Tearer + Mercy Killer is the ideal combo.
+(Uncanny Strike and Flesh Tearer ultimately amount to about the same DPS against Monstrosities, so the bleed stacks are better for trash clear and triggering your buffs)

 Q: Ruthless Backstab?

-A: A good blessing, but not ideal for you.
-Most often you will be face to face with enemies, either because you ran up to them, or they are chasing you as you backpedal away and stab them.
-Uncanny Strike has no angle limitations and is best in slot for throwing knives.
+A: Not terrible on psycho knife Zealot, but its really not the one you want.
+Most often you will be face to face with enemies, either because you ran up to them, or because they are chasing you as you backpedal away and stab them.
+Uncanny Strike has no angle limitations and is ideal for both DPS and the interaction with Blades of Faith.

 Q: What about Hordes?

-A: Hordes are a weak area for you, getting rid of them will take time.
-Spam light attacks on heads while side dodging down the length of the horde.
-If you get a critical on a horizontal swipe, move down the line, some of the enemies you hit but didn't kill will probably die from bleed over the next few seconds.
-If you really need to get rid of a Horde FAST - and you can spare the ammo - blast them with your gun.
+As far as eliminating hordes, just spam light attacks on heads while side dodging down the length of the horde.
+Pay attention to how often you are triggering bleeds, move down the line if you predict that trash in front of you is going to die from it in the next few seconds.
+If you really need to get rid of a horde FAST - and you can spare the ammo - blast them with your gun.

-Q: How does the new Mk VI Combat Blade compare to the original?
+Q: How does the Mk VI Combat Blade compare to Mk III?

 Q: how do sanic heghog??!??